DallanQ/lotr_duel_for_middle_earth/Manual.md

 meaning one that is not partially covered by any other cards.
 Then, play it in front of you **or** discard it.

-## Preparing a chapter

-At the start of each chapter (1, 2, then 3), place cards from the corresponding chapter **in the central play area** , following the diagram below ( _reminder on the sides of the box_ ).
-Be careful, since certain cards are placed faceup and others facedown.
-Place the 3 remaining cards, facedown, in the discard.

 ## Play the card in front of you